EatHeat/Demo_Widgets/README.md

 Does not need BIND_APPWIDGET permission and hence can be used in non-system apps too.

 Widgets can handle click events too.

+Licensed under WTFPL.

+Resd more about WTFPL here http://www.wtfpl.net/about/ .